 This is actually what lies at the base of the whole thing.
 Who would think of such a thing?
 This is a dangerously defective plan.
 And only a corporation headquartered thousands of miles away, based only on "take the money and run," would even think of such an idea.

 What about the Residents?
 Ask them.
 Their opposition is 100%.

 In an earlier incarnation of this ill-begotten, and ultimately ill-fated scheme, the proposal was two buildings, one 55 stories and one 50 stories high.
 Within feet of each other, flanking the Capitol Records building, one of Hollywood's architectural icons.
 Despite and contrary to everything they said, "Goodbye, Capitol Records."
-No more blue sky, and architectural feature of Los Angeles, no more stand out, no more honoring one of the grand features of Hollywood, its foundational relation to music.
-At the time, I was pointing out that if you stood one on top of the other they would have reached one floor higher than the Empire State (104.)
+No more blue sky, with its iconic architecture which stands out, no more honoring one of the grand features of Hollywood, its foundational relation to music.

+At the time, I was pointing out, my picture was in the LA Times at one of 3 in person meetings at City Hall, that if you stood one on top of the other (then proposed 55 and 50? story buildings) they would have reached one floor higher than the Empire State (104.)
+Give or take 5 stories.

 This is madness.

-And this, and this

-in the same block as the heart

-of the capital of the Motion Picture

-industry in the second largest city in America
+And this, and this in the same block as the heart of the capital of the Motion Picture industry in the second largest city in America

 Hollywood & Vine

-Have you asked the Residents?
+Have you asked the Residents? of the whole surrounding area.

 No, this is a direct question.
 Have you any idea -- any idea -- as to how opposed they are?
 No one wants it, even in its current modified, and somewhat more insidious form.
 It is, furthermore, unwelcome.

+Unanimously

-Unanimously How can you, in good conscience proceed without polling the delegation, and giving us some statistics on the survey?
-And before you turn away, consider this When builders wanted to build in the air space above Grand Central Station, a personal friend of mine, Donald Elliott, the Building and Safety head in the legendary John Lindsay era, said, "It is the wrong building, in the wrong place, at the wrong time."
+How can you, in good conscience proceed without polling the delegation, and giving us som statistics on the survey?

+And before you turn away, consider this

+When builders wanted to build in the air space above Grand Central Station, a personal friend of mine, Donald Elliott, the Building and Safety head in the legendary John Lindsay era, said,

+"It is the wrong building, in the wrong place, at the wrong time."

 And stopped it.

-Our highly qualified lawyer, Robert Silverstein, who won our case when they tried this before, said, "You are building a coffin."
+Our highly qualified lawyer, Robert Silverstein, who won our case when they tried this before, said,

+"You are building a coffin."

 I see no signs of sufficient erosion of the uplift and tortion of the Yucca and Vine fault zone to qualify for extending the time zone of the last earthquake to declassify it as active.
 The Yucca fault is fresh.

 We have no reason to trust investigations which proceed from this company, even to agreeing to "independent" outside research, by anyone but the government, to justify a change from active and relatively surface -- to not "much older" and "much deeper."

 Much.

 That means a people sponsored review.
+(State of California)